-Many cognitive and psychiatric disorders are highly heritable (Lee 2013, Sullivan 2012, Haworth 2009).
-In some cases, genetic risk factors have been identified, but understanding the link between gene transcripts and cognitive or behavioural outcomes remains challenging.
-One reason for this is the heterogenous nature of the vast majority of these disorders.
-This also presents a challenge for establishing the neural endophenotypes that mediate any gene-cognition relationships; any group defined on the basis of a cognitive impairment or behavioural difficulty will likely contain individuals with different genetic and neural causes, making it difficult to establish any significant relationships at the group level.
-One promising approach has been to study brain organisation in groups of individuals that have rare genetic causes of those impairements (Meyer-Lindenberg 2009, Griffa 2013).
-These groups, whilst necessarily small, have an homogenous etiology, and can therefore provide a powerful means for studying the neurobiological pathways that mediate cognitive and behavioural phenotypes in the wider population.
-For instance, the study of brain differences in Williams syndrome has shown distinct pathways for processing of faces (Meyer-Lindenberg 2006).
-Similarly, the study of a rare familial speech disorder (KE family, FOXP2 mutation) highlighted the importance of striatal networks for emergent higher-order language skills (Watkins 2011, Liegeois 2011).
+Many cognitive and psychiatric disorders are highly heritable (Lee 2015, Haworth 2009).
+In some cases, genetic risk factors have been identified, but understanding the neural mechanisms linking altered gene transcripts to cognitive or behavioural outcomes remains challenging.
+One reason for this is the heterogenous nature of the vast majority of these disorders, which presents a major challenge to establishing the neural endophenotypes that mediate any gene-cognition relationships; any group defined on the basis of a cognitive impairment or behavioural difficulty will likely contain individuals with different genetic and neural causes, making it difficult to identify mechanisms at the group level.
+One promising approach has been to study neuroanatomical differences in groups of individuals that have rare but clearly defined genetic causes of those impairments (Meyer-Lindenberg 2009, Griffa 2013).
+These groups, whilst necessarily small in size, have an homogenous aetiology.
+Studying these groups can therefore provide a powerful means for identifying the neurobiological pathways that potentially mediate cognitive and behavioural phenotypes in the wider population.
+For instance, the study of a rare familial speech disorder (KE family, FOXP2 mutation) highlighted the importance of striatal networks for emergent higher-order language skills (Watkins 2011, Liegeois 2011).